Best Software

 Buying for the team you plan to have

 It is tempting to buy an enterprise CLM because you expect to grow.
-But a $60,000 tool for a two-person legal team almost always backfires.
+But an enterprise-tier tool for a two-person legal team almost always backfires.
 You spend months implementing features you do not need.
 The complexity slows you down instead of speeding you up.
 Start with a tool that fits your current size and migrate when you genuinely outgrow it.

 Legal teams naturally focus on clause libraries, playbooks, and redlining during evaluation.
 But sales reps, HR managers, and procurement leads use the CLM daily for routine contracts.
 If they find the tool harder than emailing legal, they will route around it.
 Every evaluation should include testing with non-legal users.